Why did Azerbaijan suspend relations with the European Parliament, and what does it actually change?

 Azerbaijan and the European Parliament

-A decision adopted by the Milli Majlis on May 1 provides for the suspension of all channels of cooperation with the European Parliament, the termination of participation in the EU-Azerbaijan Parliamentary Cooperation Committee, and the initiation of procedures to withdraw from Euronest.
+Decision adopted by Azerbaijan’s Milli Majlis on May 1 envisages the suspension of all channels of cooperation with the European Parliament, termination of participation in the EU-Azerbaijan Parliamentary Cooperation Committee, and launch of a procedure to withdraw from Euronest.”

 Details of the decision